ibm-cloud-docs/watson-assistant/add-custom-extension.md

     - **Request parameters**: The list of input parameters defined for the operation, along with the type of each parameter and whether the parameter is required or optional.
     - **Response properties**: The properties of the response body that will be mapped to variables the assistant can access.

 1. **Optional:** Click the toggle switch in the **Add** column to remove any operation you do not want to include.
 If you expand the view of an operation, you can also enable or disable individual response properties.
-Any operation or response property you disable is not available.
+Any operation or response property you disable is not available to actions.

     An operation or property must be enabled in the draft environment to be visible in the action editor.
     {: important}